The Law Office of Krinick, Segall, Moore & Lawrence offers legal representation for the following traffic violations:

 Call An Experienced Traffic Attorney Now!

-The attorneys of Krinick, Segall, and Lawrence successfully handle Virginia traffic offenses in all of the local courts.
+The attorneys of Krinick, Segall, Moore & Lawrence successfully handle Virginia traffic offenses in all of the local courts.

 Drunk Driving – Driving Under the Influence (DUI)